22 December 2008

 One thing I forgot to mention in the last post about my trip to California is that although I'm pretty open-minded when it comes to food, I found something new to append to my list of food I've tried, but never want to try again: pickled shark bones (which aren't really bones, they're cartilage, but whatever).
 Imagine if you will something that is concomitantly slimy and crunchy, and tastes remarkably like a solid form of sea water.

-I'm reminded of this because I've been receiving regular communiques from Handsome James (who hasn't ever referred to himself as such, but who I hope will now consider it), who finds himself this summer in Beijing, which is infamous for its...uniquely liberal take on what is and what is not appetizing.
+I'm reminded of this because I've been receiving regular communiques from Handsome James (who hasn't ever referred to himself as such, but who I hope will now consider it), who finds himself this summer in Beijing, which isinfamous for its...uniquely liberal take on what is and what is not appetizing.
 He sent me the following image, which can go straight to the list of things I will never under any circumstances put in my mouth and chew on:

-So yeah, it's been a while since I wrote about centipedes on here, huh?
+click image to see it bigger if you dare So yeah, it's been a while since I wrote about centipedes on here, huh?
 Good to see you again, old friends.

 07 July 2008